telexintegrations/ASANA-PROJECT_MANAGEMENT/README.md

 - Handles errors gracefully, ensuring reliability.

 ## Integration Type
-**Interval Integration**: Interval intergrations are integrations that send messages to a channel at set intervals.
+**Interval Integration**: Interval integrations are integrations that send messages to a channel at set intervals.

 ## Requirements
 - Node.js (v14 or later recommended)